 From time to time, nozzles may still clog even if ink was stored properly.

 Never try to clear a clog by brute force.
-The dispensing plunger will pierce the white plunger and you will destroy your ink cartridge.
+The dispensing plunger will pierce the piston and you will destroy your ink cartridge.

 Cartridge Seal Broken